CivicActions/accessibility/_posts/2021-03-12-automated-accessibility-testing-leveraging-github-actions-and-pa11y-ci-with-axe.md

 * [Automated accessibility testing with Travis CI](https://andrewmee.com/posts/automated-accessibility-testing-node-travis-ci-pa11y/)
 * [How to Automate Web Accessibility Testing](https://medium.com/@f3igao/how-to-automate-web-accessibility-testing-921512bdd4bf)
 * Examples of applying the above steps to Jekyll sites:
-  * [BBC's 'Accessibility, News and You'](https://github.com/bbc/accessibility-news-and-you) can be seen in this pull request: https://github.com/dmundra/accessibility-news-and-you/pull/1.
+  * [BBC's "Accessibility, News and You"](https://github.com/bbc/accessibility-news-and-you) can be seen in this pull request: https://github.com/dmundra/accessibility-news-and-you/pull/1.
-  * [GSA's 'Accessibility for Teams'](https://github.com/GSA/accessibility-for-teams) can be seen in this pull request: https://github.com/dmundra/accessibility-for-teams/pull/1.
+  * [GSA's "Accessibility for Teams"](https://github.com/GSA/accessibility-for-teams) can be seen in this pull request: https://github.com/dmundra/accessibility-for-teams/pull/1.
   * [18F Accessibility Guide](https://github.com/18F/accessibility) can be seen in this pull request: https://github.com/dmundra/accessibility-1/pull/1.
 * What are other Jekyll sites doing?
   * [The Pa11y website](https://github.com/pa11y/pa11y.github.io) uses Travis CI and pa11y-ci.